Finite element simulation of the liquid-liquid transition to metallic hydrogen: Numerical methods

 Here a superscript $^{(n)}$ was used to indicate a variable is evaluated at time $t_n$, and $r^{(n)}_{i,i+1}$ denotes the thermal resistance between elements $i$ and $i+1$, given by:

 with $k^{(n)}_{i,i+1}$ the thermal conductivity of the material between elements $i$ and $i+1$.

 As an amount of heat $\Delta q_i^{(n)}$ is added to the element $i$, one of two things can happen.
-Firstly, the temperature in the element can increase.
-Secondly, if element $i$ is a hydrogen element, the hydrogen molecules can dissociate, creating metallic hydrogen.
+First, the temperature in the element can increase.
+Second, if element $i$ is a hydrogen element, the hydrogen molecules can dissociate, creating metallic hydrogen.
 To model this, a metallization fraction $f_i^{(n)}$ between $0$ and $1$ is assigned to the hydrogen elements: $f_i^{(n)} = 0$ means the element is in the molecular state; when $f_i^{(n)} = 1$ it is metallic.

 For our grid, we chose elements of thickness $\Delta z_i = 1$nm in the hydrogen and alumina layers, and a non-uniform grid of thicknesses $\Delta z_i > 5$nm in the lower diamond.
 The tungsten is considered to be its own element with uniform temperature.
 Both doubling and halving the number of elements did not change the results.